stephen-parinas/stephen-parinas/README.md

 ### Hi there, I'm Stephen Parinas 👋

-I'm a final-year Biomedical Engineering/Pharmacology conjoint student at the University of Auckland.
+I'm a final-year Biomedical Engineering / Pharmacology conjoint student at the University of Auckland.

 #### Contact me:
 <a href="https://www.linkedin.com/in/stephen-parinas/">